productivity·

 Security

 So the reasons for not doing this are mainly security.
 Any additional piece of code on the machine is another attack vector.
 So this is a judgment call.
-What is the impact of oh-my-zsh is compromised against the benefits.
-Based on the popularity of oh-my-zsh and I'm leaning towards this being safe enough to do in some environments.
+What is the impact if oh-my-zsh is compromised versus the benefits?
+Based on the popularity of oh-my-zsh, I'm leaning towards this being safe enough to do in some environments.